 In addition to his research and writing, Mark is an award-winning performer of the music of the 19th and early 20th-century American West.
 Watch a PBS video of Mark performing the 1927 "Blind Andy" Jenkins ballad "Billy the Kid."
 Click here.

-Mark's brand new CD is Outlaws: Songs of Robbers, Rustlers, and Rogues, a saddlebag of famous and lesser known American ballads such as "Cole Younger," "Jesse James," "Billy the Kid," and "Sam Bass."
-Click on the CD cover below to listen and order.
+Mark's latest CD is Outlaws: Songs of Robbers, Rustlers, and Rogues, a saddlebag of famous and lesser known American ballads such as "Cole Younger," "Jesse James," "Billy the Kid," and "Sam Bass."

 This new collection from Mark Lee Gardner, a gifted singer who specializes in songs from the Old West, deals with such notorious figures as Billy the Kid, Jesse James, Cole Younger, and Sam Bass, not forgetting women like Belle Starr and Calamity Jane.
 Two standouts are the lovely ballad “Kentucky Moonshiner” and Gardner’s quiet, introspective take on Bob Dylan’s “Billy,” written for the 1973 Peckinpah film Pat Garrett and Billy the Kid.
 A lapidary picker, Gardner accompanies himself on an assortment of period guitars, banjos, and mandolins.
 Reference-caliber reproduction.
 Highly recommended.